Table of contents

 The agile UX

 Kiron works agile.
-That means that our stickies with opportunities on how to design a <Wishlist> on our campus, need to be converted into user stories and prioritised for a 2 week sprint.
+That means that the stickies with opportunities on how to design a <Wishlist> on the campus, needed to be converted into user stories and prioritised for a 2 week sprint.

 To help with that, I used another FigJam template of the famous Impact Effort Matrix.
-This matrix is of great help in determining the most effective course of action.
-At this point, I discuss the results with the Product Owner to be one the same page.
+This matrix is of great help in determining the most effectivecourse of action.
+At that point, I discussed the results with the Product Owner to be one the same page.
 We decided to go for the UNDO option above, since it is high impact and low effort.

 Parallel to user research, there was market research done as well, on how other platforms have implemented the <Wishlist>.
 I delegated this task to the fellow designer of the communication department.
 Udemy, Facebook, Linkedin, Instagram, Awwwards, and FutureLearn were analysed.